wangqinglhc0122/SRE_README/README.md

-# SRE_README
-markdown file for a SRE hands on task
+# A SRE hands on project